 “Tom very generously and patiently kind of taking me through the whole sort of MCU mythology and-and Loki.
 We were calling them the Loki lectures,” Wilson said.
 “I think that was really important and really helpful to our dynamic once we started filming the scenes.
 That was really helpful, going to Loki school before we began.”

 3. Wunmi Mosaku’s character, B-15, doesn’t exist in the comics, and she didn’t know she was auditioning for a Marvel series.

-Mosaku (Lovecraft Country) plays B-15 a high-ranking soldier in the Time Variance Authority (TVA).
+Mosaku (Lovecraft Country) plays B-15, a high-ranking soldier in the Time Variance Authority (TVA).
 The character was constructed specifically for the Disney+ television series.
 She found, though, that it reduced the stress of expectations surrounding taking on a role within the MCU.
-Particularly since she joined the cast with two friends from drama school: Hiddleston and Gugu Mbatha-Raw who plays Ravonna Renslayer.
+Particularly since she joined the cast with two friends from drama school: Hiddleston and Gugu Mbatha-Raw who played Ravonna Renslayer.